LaunchCodeEducation/java-web-development/src/chapters/spring-model-classes/exercises.rst

 Exercises: Edit Model Classes
 =============================

-Add edit functionality to the ``coding-events`` application by following these steps.
-It assumes that you’ve added all of the code from this section of the book and your application resembles this `branch <https://github.com/LaunchCodeEducation/coding-events/tree/video-models-pt2-end>`__.
+Add functionality to edit event objects in the ``coding-events`` application.
+These exercises assume that you have added all of the code from this section of the book and your application resembles this `branch <https://github.com/LaunchCodeEducation/coding-events/tree/video-models-pt2-end>`__.

+. todo: update the branch name when new updates are pushed!

 The edit form will resemble the form used to create an event.